 - ABID Tarek, associate professor - Ph.D. in Management Sciences, co-holder of the "Alliance Agri Avenir" Chair (CV HAL)

-- ASKRI Amal, associate professor, Ph.D. in economics, holder of the chair Mutation of livestock production and societal issues
+- ASKRI Amal, associate professor, Ph.D. in economics, holder of the chair Mutation of livestock production and societal issues (CV HAL)

 - BEN OTHMEN Marie-Asma, associate professor, PhD in economics (CV HAL)